-Meet Malcolm Knowles, an educator who was passionate about adult learners and what makes them unique.
+Meet Malcolm Knowles, an educator who was passionate about understanding adult learners and what makes them unique.
 Let’s get to know Knowles along with his five assumptions of adult learners, and how to implement them into your next course strategy.

 Who was Dr. Malcolm Knowles?